mah-shamim/industry-grade-project-i/instruction-terraform.md

 ### Step 7: (Optional) Configure Networking for the Cluster

-You may need to install a networking plugin.
+Need to install a networking plugin.
 For example, using Calico:

 ```bash
 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml